HenriqueMartinsBotelho/configs/README.md

 ## Plugins

+`j-hui/fidget.nvim`: Extensible UI for Neovim notifications and LSP progress messages.
+`folke/trouble.nvim`: Shows diagnostics in the quickfix and location lists.
 **LSP and Autocompletion**: `lsp-zero.nvim` and its dependencies provide rich language features and intelligent code completion.

 - **UI Enhancements**: Themes like `tokyonight.nvim` and utility plugins like `fidget.nvim` improve visual feedback and aesthetics.